CKalitin/ckalitin.github.io/_posts/1957-10-04-small-sat-constellations.md

 ### <b>The Case for Rideshare Missions Launching Constellations</b>

+Two categories: Large constellations, small constellations with more propulsion

 Kick stages like Impulse's Mira can't solve this problem in the future because they cannot
 * You can shift orbital plane with a slightly higher orbit and RAAN change when in SSO.
 * More propulsion might be needed, good anyway like Starlink sats boosting themselves (higher isp!)

 * Earth Observation launches can be done on rideshare but when scaling the constellation, deciated launches provide an advantage

+The first category of Small Satellite Constellations that launch on rideshare missions are those with such high scale that the exact orbits of dedicated launches are not required.
+These include Planet Labs, Spire Global, and Swarm (before SpaceX acquired them).

+The second category is constellations that don't require the revisit rate benefit of dedicated launches (even spacing of orbital planes).
+HawkEye 360 is the best example of this as this is one of the few constellations that is not focused on Earth Observation or communication with Earth-based assets.
+They sell Radio Frequency signal location data.
+This process involves detecting RF emmissions and triangulating the source with multiple satellite passes over the same location.
+This means the orbit requirements are not as strict as other constellations.
+In contrast to the Synspective example in the previous section, HawkEye 360 does not get as much direct monetary benefit from dedicated launches.

 ### <b>The Market for 1-Ton Class Launch Vehicles</b>